tkenning/dev.na.bambora.com/source/docs/guides/masterpass.md

 1. Retrieve a redirect URL from our Payment API.
 2. Redirect the user to Masterpass and handle the return redirect from Masterpass.
-3. Complete the payment on out Payment API.
+3. Complete the payment on our Payment API.

 ### Caveats